Voyage of the Space Bubble: Vorpal Blade

 In dealing with the Looking Glasses, humanity has discovered precisely one friendly species; the Adar.
 About a hundred years in advance of humanity, the Adar have had all sorts of problems with the hostile entity known as the Dreen and their slave races.
 With the discovery of an ally, Humanity looks forward to a brighter future.
 As a gift, the Adar offer Humanity a small black box that they discovered on a distant world.
-Enigmatic and plain, the box appears to be a terrifying weapon until Dr. William Weaver discovers that it is in fact a hyperdrive which, when grafted to the former SSBN Nebraska creates the first Warp Ship, the Alliance Space Ship Vorpal Blade.
+Enigmatic and plain, the box appears to be a terrifying weapon until Dr. William Weaver discovers that it is in fact a hyperdrive which, when grafted to the former SSBN U.S.S.
+Nebraska creates the first Warp Ship, the Alliance Space Ship Vorpal Blade.

 Vorpal Blade tells the story of Humanity's first voyage into interstellar space and the hazards they encounter there, such as the Mecha-eating Crabpus, the gravitational standing waves between solar systems, or the Demons of Cheerick the crew encounter.
 The Marines and SF contingent of the Vorpal Blade must deal with those issues while still vomiting from the pink maulk in the pre-mission physical.